pimmey/react-docs/README.md

 - `gulp sass:production` to build `react.min.css`, which is optimised with cssnano and css-mqpacker
 - `gulp jade` to build the html files.
 You need to specify which files you want to compile.
 This task also beautifies the html, making it more readable and easier to modify
 - `gulp watch` that watches for the changes in your scss files, as well as jade files and runs appropriate commands (`sass` and `jade`) accordingly

+## Code quality tools
+To ensure the consistency of code as well as its best practises we've decided to use two linters.
+[ESLint](http://eslint.org) for JavaScript and [scss-lint](https://github.com/brigade/scss-lint) for Sass.

+### ESLint
+This linter is very powerful and configurable.
+Write JavaScript like a pro, ESLint will give you hints and mark obvious errors.
+Check out the configuration file – `.eslintrc` to see how we configured this project.

+### scss-lint
+Writing styles can be quite difficult.
+Do you always remember the correct order of your properties, what goes first, an `@include` or `position`?
+Can you track whether the rules have been rightly nested or if you've used correct spacing? scss-lint is the answer :relieved:

+See our configuration file – `.scss-lint.yml`.